Does Salvation Guarantee A Problem Free Life?

 "A disciple is not above his teacher, nor a servant above his master.
 Students are to be like their teacher, and slaves are to be like their master.
 And since I, the master of the household, have been called the prince of demons, the members of my household will be called by even worse names!"

-Jesus is simply saying that, as a true disciple of His, you should not expect to be treated any better than He was.
-If anything, you should expect to be treated even worse.
+Jesus is simply saying that, as a true disciple of His, you should not expect to have it easy if He didn't.
+If anything, the road may be even rougher for you as His follower.

 The more you look like Christ, the more you will suffer like Him (if not more) and vice versa.